Jeanne Colon was 34 years old when she landed at NYU Langone Hospital—Brooklyn, but she felt like someone at least twice her age.

 To unmask the culprit, NYU Langone’s congenital cardiac imaging team gave Colon the most detailed workup she’d ever had.
-“It’s not enough to just go in and take pictures,” observes Muhamed Saric, MD, PhD, associate professor of medicine and medical director of noninvasive cardiology.
+“It’s not enough to just go in and take pictures,” observes Muhamed Saric, MD, PhD, professor of medicine and clinical director of noninvasive cardiology.
 “You have to have specialized knowledge so that you can interpret what you see.”

 Dr. Halpern shepherded Colon through the process, offering emotional support as well as helpful explanations.
-First, Leon Axel, MD, PhD, professor of radiology medicine, neuroscience, and physiology, conducted a cardiac MRI.
+First, Leon Axel, MD, PhD, professor of radiology, medicine, and neuroscience and physiology, conducted a cardiac MRI.
 Dr. Saric performed a transthoracic echocardiogram and a TEE, using a form of sedation for the latter that could be quickly reversed if Colon’s oxygen saturation became dangerously low.
-Finally, Michael Argilla, MD, assistant professor of pediatrics and director of the Pediatric Catheterization Laboratory, inserted a catheter through Colon’s groin into the femoral vein.
+Finally, Michael Argilla, MD, clinical associate professor of pediatrics and director of the Pediatric Catheterization Laboratory, inserted a catheter through Colon’s groin into the femoral vein.
 After measuring the direction and pressure of blood flow at key locations in her heart and lungs, he performed a “trial occlusion” of her septal defect, inflating a 3-centimeter balloon to block the shunt.
 The blood pressure in her right ventricle spiked, confirming that merely closing the hole would not solve her problems.

 “My sons tell me, ‘You look better, Mom.
 You’re not sick all the time,’” Jeanne Colon reports, adding that she has grown close to Dr. Halpern, who continues to oversee her care.
 “I never trusted a doctor before, but Dan has been there for me every step of the way.”

-When the results were in, the team members—including Puneet Bhatla, MD, assistant professor of radiology and pediatrics, and director of pediatric and congenital cardiovascular imaging—agreed that Colon’s case was truly extraordinary.
+When the results were in, the team members—including Puneet Bhatla, MD, associate professor of radiology and pediatrics, and director of pediatric and congenital cardiovascular imaging—agreed that Colon’s case was truly extraordinary.
 Her troubles stemmed not from Eisenmenger’s syndrome but from something far rarer—a pair of defects seldom found in tandem.
 In addition to a large atrial septal defect, she had a markedly undersized right ventricle, about half the normal dimensions.
 This raised the chamber’s internal pressure relative to the left side of the heart, creating an intermittent right-to-left shunt that mimicked Eisenmenger’s.

 The good news was that Colon’s lungs were undamaged, and her pulmonary pressure only slightly elevated.That allowed Dr. Mosca to suggest an approach that Eisenmenger’s would have ruled out: rerouting her faulty cardiovascular plumbing.
 The safest and most effective option, he explained, would be to combine a partial atrial septal defect closure with a technique known as a bidirectional Glenn procedure.
 Although this method is typically employed as part of a multistage repair process for babies born with a single ventricle, he had used it successfully on adults as well.
 Without such an intervention, the surgeon added, Colon’s health would likely continue to decline.